Deck Financing: How to Pay for Your New Deck or Patio

 Builder financing

-Your building contractor may offer financing that could be a good fall-back option if you have trouble sourcing your own financing.
-This one-stop method is convenient, but it relies heavily on the integrity of your contractor, so make sure they are someone you’ve vetted and trust.
+Your building contractor may offer financing as a fallback option if you have trouble sourcing your own financing.
+This one-stop method is convenient, but it relies on the integrity of your contractor, so make sure you vet and trust them.

 Typically, your contractor will use a third-party lender they’ve partnered with.
-In some cases, you can get an interest-free loan if you pay it off early enough.
+Sometimes, you can get an interest-free loan if you pay it off soon enough.

 Before choosing builder financing, you should compare your contractor’s fees and rates with other deck financing options to ensure you’re getting a reasonable deal.